-- CPA being an international degree is recognized all across the world whereas CA being an Indian degree is majorly recognized in India and to some extent in a few Middle Eastern countries too.
+- CPA being an international degree, is recognized worldwide, whereas CA being an Indian degree, is majorly recognized in India and to some extent in a few Middle Eastern countries.

 - A CPA course is very expensive as compared to a CA course.

 - An individual holding a CPA degree will be entitled to receive more salary as compared to an individual holding a CA degree.